Connecting degree and polarity: An artificial language learning study: Experiment

 \subsection{Fine-tuning BERT to new tokens}

-As training data, we use the dataset constructed with degree contexts, as described in Section~\ref{sec:mining_contexts_exper}.
 We split the dataset into training and validation parts with 0.85:0.15 ratio.
 Then we randomly mask 15\% of tokens in the resulting dataset and fine-tune BERT for the task of masked token prediction.
-The details of the BERT optimization procedure are provided in Section~\ref{sec:exper_setup}.
+We use the same type of pretrained BERT model as in the previous steps.
+We use the Adam optimization algorithm with decoupled weight decay regularization \citep{kingma2014adam,loshchilov2017decoupled} and learning rate of {\tt 5e-5}.
+We use the batch size of 32 and fine-tune the model for three epochs.
+For the training, we freeze all weights except for the very first layer of token embeddings.\footnote{This decision is based on the intuition that learning new words in an artificial language learning setting shouldn't lead to deep changes in prior linguistic knowledge of a native language for a realistic learner.}

+We compare our method against two baselines: \begin{itemize} \item {\bf random baseline:} 99 randomly initialized tokens are trained in contexts with particles randomly chosen from any of the three sets (v1, v2 and v3); \item {\bf untrained baseline:} 99 new tokens to be randomly initialized before the training phase, but not fine-tuned. \end{itemize}

-Upon training, the three groups of tokens form three clusters, as shown in Fig.~2.
+Upon fine-tuning, the three groups of tokens form three clusters, as shown in Fig.~\ref{fig:clusters_after_finetuning}.
 Tokens that belong to groups v1 and v3 cluster in the PPI region, medium-degree tokens (v2) show NPI-like behaviour.
-This is generally in line with observations described in Sections 2 and 4.
-The two baselines (Fig.~3), as expected, don't show pronounced degree profiles -- but develop non-random polarity behaviour.
+This is generally in line with linguistic observations described in Sections 2 and 4.
+The two baselines (Figure~3), as expected, do not show pronounced degree profiles -- but develop non-random polarity behaviour.
 The random baseline gravitates towards positive polarity, while the untrained baseline shows NPI behaviour.

-Means and standard deviations for degree and polarity before and after training are listed in Table 1.
+Means and standard deviations for degree and polarity before and after training are listed in Table~\ref{tab:scores_before_after_training}.